MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 ### SSL certificate problem

-When a certificate is broken or outdated on a machine, you might receive an error indicating that curl failed to verify the legitimacy of the server and therefore could not establish a secure connection.
+When a certificate is broken or outdated on a machine, you might receive an error indicating that curl failed to verify the legitimacy of the server, and therefore couldn't establish a secure connection.
 Update your certificate to correct the problem.

 ```bach
 sudo zypper update-ca-certificates